rudyvic/ROS-Websocket/README.md

 This repository contains some Godot nodes to interact with a ROS Websocket.
 It is possible to publish messages on topics, subscribe to topics, call services and read the services responses.

+> :warning: This works with Godot 3.x (no with Godot 4.x).

 ## INSTALLATION